airtai/faststream/docs/docs/en/getting-started/subscription/pydantic.md

 ## pydantic.BaseModel

-To make your message schema reusable between different subscribers and publishers, you can decalre it as a `pydantic.BaseModel` and use it as a single message annotation:
+To make your message schema reusable between different subscribers and publishers, you can declare it as a `pydantic.BaseModel` and use it as a single message annotation:

 {! includes/getting_started/subscription/pydantic/2.md !}